 Covering products liability in Torts and made a point of explaining what utter fun reading product warning labels can be, saying:

 “In fact, if you’re looking for a really great night out, take your date to Walmart.
 Hold hands and spend the evening strolling the aisles reading product warning labels.
 It’s a guaranteed good time!”

 One student and her boyfriend took me up on the idea.
 She sent along this great PowerPoint presentation of their romantic Walmart Product Warning Label Date.

-The Westlaw Insider Blog recently interviewed McClurg about his new book, The “Companion Text” to Law School: Understanding and Surviving Life with a Law Student.
+The “Companion Text” to Law School: Understanding and Surviving Life with a Law Student (West 2012)